-The release latch gives you access to the light path diagnostics panel, which provides a preliminary method of determining the location of a problem.
+The release latch gives you access to the light path diagnostics panel, which provides a method for determining the location of a problem.

 After pressing the release latch on the information panel, you can slide the light path diagnostics panel out to view the lit LEDs.
 The LEDs indicate the type of error that has occurred.
-See "MAP 5800: Light path" in the IBM System Storage SAN Volume Controller: Service Guide for more detail.
+See "MAP 5800: Light path" for more detail.